andrew1007/mrfa-demo/article/7-memoization.md

   });
 ```

+This approach maximizes the cache hits.

 ## Resolvers are Selectors

-Just like with normal selectors, `createSelector` allows infinite reusability.
-A `createSelector` function can be used in the resolver array, regardless of their return value.
+Just like with normal selectors, `createSelector` enables infinite reusability.
+An `createSelector` function can be used in the resolver array.

 ```typescript
 const getDocs = (state) => state.docs;